AikidoSec/firewall-node/docs/idor-protection.md

 # IDOR Protection

+IDOR stands for Insecure Direct Object Reference — it's when one account can access another account's data because a query doesn't properly filter by account.

-IDOR (Insecure Direct Object Reference) protection ensures that every SQL query filters on a tenant column, preventing one tenant from accessing another tenant's data.
-Zen analyzes SQL queries at runtime and throws an error if a query is missing a tenant filter or uses the wrong tenant ID.
+If your SaaS has accounts (or organizations, workspaces, teams, ...) and uses a column like `tenant_id` to keep each account's data separate, IDOR protection ensures every SQL query filters on the correct tenant.
+Zen analyzes queries at runtime and throws an error if a query is missing that filter or uses the wrong tenant ID, catching mistakes like:

-> [!IMPORTANT]
-> IDOR protection always throws an `Error` on violations regardless of block/detect mode.
-A missing tenant filter is a developer bug, not an external attack.

-## When to use this

-If your app is multi-tenant and uses a column like `tenant_id` to separate data, IDOR protection helps you catch common mistakes:

-- A `SELECT` that forgets the tenant filter, letting one tenant read another's orders
+- A `SELECT` that forgets the tenant filter, letting one account read another's orders
-- An `UPDATE` or `DELETE` without a tenant filter, letting one tenant modify another's data
+- An `UPDATE` or `DELETE` without a tenant filter, letting one account modify another's data
 - An `INSERT` that omits the tenant column, creating orphaned or misassigned rows
-- New features that reuse existing queries but forget to add tenant filtering

 Zen catches these at runtime so they surface during development and testing, not in production.
 See [IDOR vulnerability explained](https://www.aikido.dev/blog/idor-vulnerability-explained) for more background.

+> [!IMPORTANT]
+> IDOR protection always throws an `Error` on violations regardless of block/detect mode.
+A missing filter is a developer bug, not an external attack.

 ## Setup